About Ezequiel Morsella

 At SF State Since:

-Today, he is the lead author of Oxford Handbook of Human Action.
+He is the lead author of Oxford Handbook of Human Action.
 His research has appeared in journals such as Psychological Review, Behavioral and Brain Sciences, Perspectives on Psychological Science, Neurocase, Consciousness and Cognition, Experimental Brain Research, and Journal of Experimental Psychology: Learning, Memory, and Cognition.
-He has served as an editorial reviewer for many journals, including Science, Behavioral and Brain Sciences, Journal of Cognitive Neuroscience, Psychological Review; Cognition, Emotion, and Journal of Experimental Psychology (General, HPP, LMC).
+He has served as an editorial reviewer for many journals, including Science, Behavioral and Brain Sciences, and Psychological Review.

 Click here for book based on the think tank "Where's the Action?
 The Pragmatic Turn in Cognitive Science" (Chairpersons: Andreas K. Engel, Karl Friston, and Danica Kragic), Frankfurt Institute for Advanced Studies, Germany (2014).
 Photo below taken from book.